wonl1225/wonl1225.github.io/index.md

 ---
 layout: home
-author_profile: false
+author_profile: true
 paginate: true
 ---

-# 1st year Engineering student at University of Calgary
+First year Engineering student at the University of Calgary,
-Interest Areas: AI, Hardware Systems, Signal Processing.
+interested in AI, hardware systems, and signal processing.

 ---